Shinxis/SplitKB-AuroraHelix/README.md

 Adding shield.
 Aluminium foil had too weak connection when just wrapped around and it couldn't be soldered.<br>
 <br>
 ![Picture.](./Pictures/27.jpg)<br>
 The ground wire is unjacketed and connects to the aluminium foil just enough.
-The Kapton tape was too thick.
+The Kapton tape was too thick.<br>
 <br>
 ![Picture.](./Pictures/28.jpg)<br>
 Growing the blob with epoxy.
 The link cable connector is about to be shut.<br>